TariqAHassan/EasyMoney/README.md

 - computing inflation
 - adjusting a given currency for inflation
 - converting from one currency to another
-- 'normalizing' a currency, i.e., adjust for inflation and then convert a base currency, e.g., USD.
+- 'normalizing' a currency, i.e., adjust for inflation and then convert a base currency (e.g., USD).
 - doing all of the above without having to memorize currency codes!

-**WARNING: Due to EasyMoney's Alpha Status, results are likely to contain inaccuracies.**
+**WARNING: Due to EasyMoney's Beta Status, results are likely to contain inaccuracies.**

 ------------------------------------------------------------------------